 Anyone who gets COVID-19 can become seriously ill or have long-term effects (long COVID).
 The COVID-19 vaccines are the best way to protect yourself and others.
 All these vaccines give very high protection against COVID-19.
 They have been through a rigorous approval process to make sure they are safe and effective.
-Research has shown the vaccines help to reduce your risk of getting seriously ill or dying from COVID-19, reduce your risk of catching or spreading COVID-19 and protect against COVID-19 variants.

-If you are over 75, under 18, or are pregnant, you may have to have a particular vaccination, otherwise you do not usually get to choose which one you have.
+If you are over 75, under 18, or are pregnant, you may have to have a particular vaccination, otherwise you do not get to choose which one you have.
 The Sanofi and GSK vaccine contains an oil from sharks, which may be relevant to some people.
 The other vaccines do not contain any animal products including egg.

-The safety profiles of the vaccines are very favourable.
-They are suitable for nearly everybody.
+The vaccines are suitable for nearly everybody.

-The vaccines can't be given to people who are allergic to any of their ingredients.
+They can't be given to people who are allergic to any of their ingredients.
 Most people with allergies (including food or penicillin allergies) can be vaccinated against COVID-19.
 Tell healthcare staff before you're vaccinated if you've ever had a serious allergic reaction (including anaphylaxis).
 They may ask what you're allergic to, to make sure you can have the vaccine.

 Some people with lymphoma have lowered immunity and might not respond as well as other people to vaccination.
 Lots of clinical trials are being carried out to test how effective the vaccine is in people with lymphoma and other types of blood cancer.